 After talking to James and hearing a lot about Kim and her alters, I immediately placed an order for her book ‘All of Me’ – a biography co-written with Jeff Hudson.
 If you are interested in art and the mind, this book is a must-read.

 Monday, 19 August, 2013 was a special day for me; I had an appointment to meet Kim at her home, and view the work of many artists.
 I took along a couple of prints of my artwork as a thank you to Kim and Aimee for inviting me over – the previous day had been Aimee’s birthday.
 I must admit, I was a little nervous about meeting Kim for the first time – it’s not every day that I get to meet a single person that represents many different artistic personalities.

 Kim Noble is the name that most people know her by, but the artwork she produces has been created by many different personalities – Kim has *Dissociative Identity Disorder (D.I.D., formerly known as Multiple Personality Disorder).

-Kim is very hospitable and immediately made me feel welcome in their home.
+Kim immediately made me feel welcome in their home.
 After we talked briefly about their work, and her life, Kim took me to the studio up on the first floor of the house.
 I needed no convincing that this small room was used as an art studio.
 Paint was thick on the walls where one of her artistic alters Ken, during his process for creating art, had pushed his wet canvases, heavy with acrylic paint, onto the surface of the wallpaper.
 Acrylic was pretty thick on the floor as well – just as any decent studio should be.
 Kim put down spare pieces of carpet just outside the door so that the artists could wipe their feet and not walk the paint all over the house.

 - Abi tends to show solitary people, painted in a naturalistic style set in a monotone, seemingly lonely, scene.